microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/05-gh-mcp-server/add-mcp.md

 Delivery style (Recommended) | Demo Description
 --------------|-------------
-Do it live | - Open the extensions pane and scroll to MCP Servers <br> - Show the MCP Discover page <br> - Install GitHub MCP Server <br> - Sign in <br> - Use the MCP Server to create a new issue from the project documentation <br> - Show how the issue is created in GitHub with relevant details from the README <br> - Discuss how this can improve project management
+Do it live | - Open the extensions pane and open the MCP Servers dropdown <br> - Search for "@mcp github" <br> - Install the GitHub MCP Server <br> - Sign in when prompted and explain this is a remote MCP server (show the config JSON file if you wish to) <br> - Open the GitHub Copilot chat window and show the MCP server is selected in the tool picker <br> - Use the prompt below to use the MCP Server to create a new feature list with GitHub Issues <br> - Using the GitHub extension in VS Code, show how the issues have been created with relevant details <br> - Discuss how this can improve project management

 ### Prompts

 *********
-Create some unit tests to test the CRUD functionality of functions in app.py
+Based on the project src/readme.md and current application state, generate a feature list, create a github issue for each feature and label each one accordingly
 *********

 ### Talking points 🎙
 1. GitHub MCP Servers allow you to extend the capabilities of GitHub Copilot with powerful integrations.
-2. Use of custom instructions
+2. Use of custom instructions for scope when using MCP Servers